someninja/backtrack-scripts/README.md

 Run setup.sh

-Update BackTrack by using update.sh or the main menu from discover.sh.
+Update BackTrack by running update.sh or using the main menu from discover.sh.

 Support for Kali
 ===================